mcreel/SimulatedNeuralMoments.jl/examples/SV/README.md

 # SVexample.jl
 The main purpose of this example is to show how to use the methods with real data.
-To run the file, go to its directory, and start Julia.
+To run the file, go to its directory, and start Julia using julia --proj, and then instantiate the project to get all needed packages.

 The first block loads packages and sets up the structure that defines the SV model: